rachitsaxena/book-store/README.md

       ```
     - Commit all *-service.properites files to local git reposiotry.
   - With these configuration changes, we are done with pointing microservices to config-server and eureka-server running locally without docker.
 Actually, these properties should be parameterized.
 I will make these properties configurable shortly.
   - Next step is to start the microservices.
-Start docker daemon process and follow these steps:
+Start docker daemon process.
+  - Go to book-store directory and hit following command:
+    ```
+    mvn clean install
+    ```
   - Got to individual services directories and hit the following command in respective directoires to build docker images:
     ```
     docker build –t book-service:1.0 .